DigitalGamersBill/digitalgamersbill.github.io/index.md

 # Digital Gamers' Bill of Rights

+The idea behind this Charter was simple: if digital gaming is becoming the dominant way people buy and experience games, then consumers should have a clear and comprehensive set of rights that evolves alongside the industry.

 ## If you're short on time, please start with the [**Introduction**](#introduction) and the [**Contents**](#contents) - they provide a concise overview of this proposal.
 If you believe these ideas are worth pursuing, I encourage you to read the full Charter and consider sharing it with others.

 ## A message from the author